sesh/django-tdd/workshop/0002_TimeAPI_Kata.md

 We run the tests and make sure that they're passing.
 They should be!
 We're returning the response exactly as we want it.

 Again think about refactoring this code.
 For now I think we're okay...
-But if there's anything you're interested in changing, go ahead.
+But it's your turn next so think about if there's anything you're interested in changing.

 Now it's time to return an actual date.
 We need to format it the ISO 8601 format, and we can test that by parsing it in our test and confirming we receive a datetime object.

 <div style="display: flex; flex-basis: 50%;">